‘Westworld’ Season 2: How Do The Park Guns Work?

 So, now fans finally know how the guns in Westworld actually work.

 Season 2 of Westworld returns with Episode 4 on Sunday, May 13, at 9 p.m.
 ET.
-According to The Hollywood Reporter, this episode will be titled “The Riddle of the Sphinx.”
+According to the Hollywood Reporter, this episode will be titled “The Riddle of the Sphinx.”